 The Lincolnshire Branch of Butterfly Conservation has two important, current Conservation Projects in hand.
 The 'Limewoods Brown Hairstreak Project' has been running for 20 years, & the 'Grizzled Skipper Survey in South-west Lincolnshire', has been running for 4 years.

 View the latest butterfly and moth sightings in Lincolnshire

 Please send any Lincolnshire butterfly and moth sightings for viewing here to Lawrie Poole e-mail: firstname.lastname@example.org

-Our County Recorder, Allan Binding, logged over 35,000 records last year!
-Obviously we cannot cover such numbers.
-So, we are particularly interested in first sightings, unusual sightings, in fact anything newsworthy and which you think others would be interested to know about.
-If in doubt, send it anyway!
+Many thousands of butterfly & moth sightings are recorded each year in Lincolnshire!
+Obviously we cannot cover such numbers here.
+So, we are particularly interested in first sightings, unusual sightings, in fact anything newsworthy, and which you think others would be interested to know about.
+If in doubt, send it in anyway!
 We look forward to hearing from you.